Feeds:

 of her dressed in bold patterns and sharp colors,

 I delight in her delight.
-How simple it is,
+How strange

-How strange it would be for mom to slink
+it would be for mom to slink

 around in solid black and gray like me.